-If the Merger Process for a specific best-fit widening project, or a phase of a "phased" best-fit widening project, is modified to exclude Concurrence Points (CPs), or changed in any way that prevents the interagency Merger Team from concurring, non-concurring, or abstaining (for those agencies that are allowed to abstain under the Merger MOU) on all CPs, this section ("c") of RGP 31 cannot be used to authorize the best-fit widening project or phase.
-Note that combining CPs is acceptable in some circumstances, and will not prevent a best-fit widening project or phase from being authorized under this section ("c") of RGP 31.
+If the Merger Process for a specific best-fit widening project, or a phase of a "phased" best-fit widening project, is modified to exclude Concurrence Points (CPs), or changed in any way that prevents the interagency Merger Team from concurring, non-concurring, or abstaining (for those agencies that are allowed to abstain under the Merger Memorandum of Understanding) on all CPs, RGP 31 cannot be used to authorize the best-fit widening project or phase.
+Note that combining CPs is acceptable in some circumstances and will not prevent a best-fit widening project or phase from being authorized under RGP 31.

-The Corps will determine if this section ("c") of RGP 31 can be used to authorize a particular best-fit widening project, as follows:
+The Corps will determine if RGP 31 can be used to authorize a particular best-fit widening project, as follows:

-- Best-fit widening projects that are not phased this decision will not be made by the Corps until (1) the best-fit widening project completes the full Merger Process (i.e., all CPs have been completed) for road widening projects; (2) the applicant completes final design for the project; (3) the applicant submits a pre-construction notification (PCN) for the project to the Corps, and; (4) the Corps completes the evaluation of the PCN.
-If/once all requirements are satisfied, the Corps will issue a verification letter for the use of RGP 31 for impacts to waters of the U.S. for the best-fit widening project. - Best-fit widening projects that are phased this decision will not be made by the Corps until (1) the entire best-fit widening project completes the Merger Process, up to and including completion of CP 4A (Avoidance/Minimization); (2) the initial phase to be constructed (Phase 1) completes CPs 4B and 4C; (3) the applicant completes final design for Phase 1; (4) the applicant submits a PCN for the entire project to the Corps, and; (5) the Corps completes the evaluation of the PCN.
-If/once all requirements are satisfied, the Corps will issue a verification letter for the use of RGP 31 for impacts to waters of the U.S. and authorization of Phase 1 (only) construction.
+- Best-fit widening projects that are not phased this decision will not be made by the Corps until (1) the best-fit widening project completes the full Merger Process (i.e., all CPs have been completed) for road widening projects; (2) the prospective permittee completes final design for the project; (3) the prospective permittee submits a pre-construction notification (PCN) for the project to the Corps, and; (4) the Corps completes the evaluation of the PCN.
+If the Corps determines that the project qualifies for use of RGP 31, and once all other requirements are satisfied, the Corps will issue a verification letter for the use of RGP 31 for impacts to waters of the U.S. for the best-fit widening project. - Best-fit widening projects that are phased this decision will not be made by the Corps until (1) the entire best-fit widening project completes the Merger Process, up to and including completion of CP 4A (Avoidance/Minimization); (2) the initial phase to be constructed (Phase 1) completes CPs 4B and 4C; (3) the prospective permittee completes final design for Phase 1; (4) the prospective permittee submits a PCN for the entire project to the Corps, and; (5) the Corps completes the evaluation of the PCN.
+If the Corps determines that the project qualifies for use of RGP 31, and once all other requirements are satisfied, the Corps will issue a verification letter for the use of RGP 31 for impacts to waters of the U.S. for the project, but the verification letter will authorize construction of Phase 1 only.

-Authorization of impacts for Phase 2 - with the exception of (1) noted above, Phase 2 will be processed as Phase 1 was, i.e., Phase 2 completes CPs 4B and 4C, the applicant completes final design for Phase 2, the applicant submits a PCN to the Corps for evaluation, and the Corps completes the re-evaluation of the PCN.
-If/once all requirements are satisfied, the Corps will issue a re-verification letter for the use of RGP 31 authorizing

-Phase 2 construction.
+Authorization of impacts for Phase 2 - with the exception of (1) noted above, Phase 2 will be processed as Phase 1 was, i.e., Phase 2 completes CPs 4B and 4C, the prospective permittee completes final design for Phase 2, the prospective permittee submits a PCN to the Corps for evaluation, and the Corps completes the reevaluation of the PCN.
+If the Corps determines that the project still qualifies for use of RGP 31, and once all other requirements are satisfied, the Corps will issue a reverification letter for the use of RGP 31 authorizing Phase 2 construction.
 If there are additional phases of a project, the same process will apply.

-Phased Projects - if, after the entire project completes CP 4A, project impacts to waters of the U.S. for a particular phase increase or change to such a degree that the Corps determines that the proposed impacts of that phase would cause more than minimal individual and cumulative environmental effects, RGP 31 will no longer be available for use and an Individual Permit will be required for the remainder of the project.
+Phased Projects - if, after the entire project completes CP 4A, project impacts to waters of the U.S. for a particular phase increase or change to such a degree that the Corps determines that the proposed impacts of that phase would cause more than minimal individual and cumulative adverse environmental effects, RGP 31 will no longer be available for use and an Individual Permit will be required for the remainder of the project.
 This will apply even if impacts to waters of the U.S. for previous phases of that specific project were authorized by RGP 31.